-Four key observations:
+Key observations:

 We've previously noted the "record" return on invested capital of 2Q22 was a mirage and that the bullish trend in ROIC could reverse soon.
-Though we've not seen that reversal yet, numerous companies have noted margins will be pressured in 2023, especially in a recessionary period, which could drive ROIC lower.
+As we see in 2Q23, margins and ROIC for the S&P 500 continue to fall further from those record highs.
+Companies continue to note that margins will be pressured in 2023, which could drive ROIC even lower.

-WACC for the S&P 500 has now increased QoQ for seven consecutive quarters and could continue moving higher as the Federal Reserve sticks to its plan to increase rates further.
-The rising cost of capital, and high-profile collapse of Silicon Valley Bank, threatens investor confidence in the viability of many weaker companies, several of which we've highlighted in our Zombie Stocks reports.
+WACC for the S&P 500 decreased QoQ for the first time after previously increasing QoQ in eight consecutive quarters.
+The high cost of capital threatens investor confidence in the viability of many weaker companies, several of which we've highlighted in our Zombie Stocks reports.